 The 1994-1995 Curation Project

 In 1994 and 1995, the Center for Northwest Anthropology (CNA) conducted an inventory of the collection in compliance with the Native American Graves Protection and Repatriation Act (NAGPRA).
-The Marmes collection contains 14,826 individual artifacts and 2 kg of weighed items, soil peels, and monoliths as well as 3000 kg of soil samples.
+The Marmes collection contains more than 15,000 individual artifacts as well as more than 3000 kg of soil samples, animal bone, and shell.

 Artifacts, samples and original paperwork are housed at the Museum of Anthropology at Washington State University.

 Most project records are from the 1968 field season.
 These consist of field notes and catalogs, soil and carbon dating analysis forms, stratigraphic drawings and descriptions, correspondence, newspaper and magazine clippings, and report drafts as well as copies of publications.

 One of the greatest shortcomings of the existing collection is the loss of the field catalogs for the 1962 and 1963 field seasons.
 A reconstructed 1964 catalog is present but incomplete.
 Catalog entries are limited to formed tools and shell artifacts (Hicks 2004:34).

 Photographic media from Marmes Rockshelter include black and white prints, color slides, film strips and movies.
 Multiple copies of many photographs are present.
 They include excavation records, 8-x-10-inch black and white formal prints and oversized prints mounted on display board.